Cole987/GPO-US-GOUV/Readme.md

 All of this need to be use in LocalGPO for being implemented inside your computer policy !

-You can find access of an version that support Windows XP, Vista, 7, 8, 10, 11 here : https://github.com/Cole987/Local-GPO-For-Windows-10-11
+You can find an access to a version which support Windows XP, Vista, 7, 8, 10, 11 here : https://github.com/Cole987/Local-GPO-For-Windows-10-11